 Is Antigua safe to live in?

 As one of the Caribbean’s safest islands, Antigua is both safe to live in and visit.
-Numerous Antigua destination forums highlight its safety, and expats living in Antigua lead peaceful lives, rarely encountering crime or major safety issues.
+Numerous Antigua destination forums highlight its safety, and successful applicants of Antigua and Barbuda’s citizenship by investment program live peaceful lives, rarely encountering crime or major safety issues.

 Are there risks of using ATMs in Antigua